mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

 - **IllegalStateException :** Indicates that the application is in an inappropriate state for the requested operation.
 - **ClassCastException :** Indicates an invalid cast operation.
 And many more...

+The key differences between Error and Exception in Java (or similar languages) are:

+1. Definition:
+    - Error: A serious problem that occurs at runtime and is typically beyond the control of the application (e.g., OutOfMemoryError, StackOverflowError).
+    - Exception: An event that disrupts the normal flow of the program but can be handled (e.g., NullPointerException, IOException).
+2. Recoverability:
+    - Error: Not recoverable; the program usually crashes.
+    - Exception: Can be handled using try-catch blocks.
+3. Types:
+    - Error: Belongs to the java.lang.Error class.
+    - Exception: Belongs to the java.lang.Exception class.
+4. Examples:
+   -  Errors:
+        - OutOfMemoryError
+        - StackOverflowError
+        - VirtualMachineError
+   -  Exceptions:
+        - NullPointerException
+        - IOException
+        - ArithmeticException
+5. Handling:
+    - Error: Generally not caught using try-catch.
+    - Exception: Should be handled using try-catch or throws.
+6. Subtypes of Exception:
+    - Checked Exception: Must be handled (e.g., IOException).
+    - Unchecked Exception: Occurs at runtime (e.g., NullPointerException).

 ### Example with try, catch block
 ```java
 package com.eazybytes.exception;